 Figure 5: Air Traffic by Dominant Marketing Airlines in January 2023 (Current) vs. December 2022 (Previous)

-In January 2023, most top airports saw a decline in traffic compared to December 2022.
-However, three leisure destinations, including Orlando (MCO), Las Vegas (LAS), and Ft.
-Lauderdale (FLL), experienced a very small growth in traffic during this period.
-Conversely, Boston (BOS), New York (JFK), and San Francisco (SFO) had the largest decrease in traffic.
+In January 2023, some top airports saw an increase in traffic compared to December 2022 while others saw the opposite.
+Ft.
+Lauderdale (FLL), Miami (MIA) and Phoenix (PHX) experienced above 10% growth in traffic during this period.
+Conversely, San Francisco (SFO), Seattle (SEA) and Dallas/Fort Worth (DFW) had 4-6% decrease in traffic.

 Figure 6: Air Traffic by Top Origin Airports in January 2023 (Current) vs. December 2022 (Previous)